-As we all wait patiently for our ship to come in, consider these 7 secrets to stretch the travel budget without sacrificing any of the fun:
+As we all wait patiently for our ship to come in, consider these 7 secrets to stretch the vacation budget without sacrificing any of the fun:

 - Select Budget Friendly Activities: National and State Parks offer many budget friendly vacation activities.
 Enjoying outdoor activities like hiking or fishing costs very little or no money.
 Some of the most fun we’ve had on vacation was doing things that didn’t cost a dime.
 Even when we aren’t near a park, there are things to do that don’t cost much.
 For example, hunting for sea glass in Maine was a blast.
 And, the free tour of the Bureau of Engraving and Printing in Ft.
 Worth was fantastic!
 Chances are that you’ll be able to find plenty of fun low or no cost activities wherever you go.